 The aim of WPBSA Players is to create an environment that creates positive debate on subjects which affect all professional snooker players.

-The members of the WPBSA Players’ Board are accessible to all players currently competing on the WST to express opinions and concerns across all issues to help improve life on tour for players irrespective of age, nationality, and ranking status and will be invited to take part in regular discussion sessions.
+The members of the WPBSA Players’ Board are accessible to all players currently competing on the WST to express opinions and concerns across all issues to help improve life on tour for players irrespective of age, nationality, and ranking status and are invited to take part in regular discussion sessions.

 From there, it is a collective effort with everyone being on the same side: the players, the WPBSA Board, as well as WST and its partners working together towards the same mission to make snooker better.

 WPBSA Players aims to provide players with resources to help with public speaking, media skills and leadership.
-It will act in an advisory capacity to each player on social media usage and how to make the best use of their professional brand.
+It acts in an advisory capacity to each player on social media usage and how to make the best use of their professional brand.
 It is recognised that personal brand promotion can inspire young talent around the world.
 WPBSA Players aims to utilise this resource to help grow the game of snooker and develop champions of tomorrow.

 WPBSA Players Board